luigiselmi/algorithms/README.md

 ```

 The size of the expanded file is exactly the same of the input file.
 The expansion is much faster than the compression.
 Finally we compute the compression
-ratio of the Huffman coding for the same input file, aesop.txt
+ratio of the Huffman coding alone for the same input file, aesop.txt

 ```
 java -cp "lib/algs4.jar" edu.princeton.cs.algs4.Huffman - < resources/assignments/burrows/aesop.txt > aesop.huf